TechAndCheck/tech-and-check-alerts/README.md

 A system that sends out a daily tip sheet for fact checkers, developed at the Duke Reporters Lab.

 ## Installation instructions
+This is a node project.
+The version of node is specified in `package.json` and we recommend the use of [nvm](https://nvm.sh) for managing your local node versions.

-This is a node project, to set up your development environment...
+To set up your development environment...

 ### Install dependencies